 Announced a partnership with Parx Casino in Pennsylvania, owned by Greenwood Racing Inc., for its sportsbook operations and online gaming site.
 Starting Oct.
 3, 2020, sports bets can be placed at the new betting counter inside Stage 131 bar or at self-serve kiosks located throughout Gun Lake Casino.
-Supported Michigan sports betting legislation.
+The group supported Michigan sports betting legislation.

 (FireKeepers Casino in Battle Creek)

 FireKeepers Casino launched the state’s first tribal retail book, opening Dacey’s Sportsbook on June 22, 2020.
-The casino plans to brand its online casino and sports betting app as the FireKeepers name with Scientific Games serving as its technology partner.
+The casino plans to brand its online casino and sports betting app under the FireKeepers name, with Scientific Games serving as its technology partner.
 The tribe also was pitched by Churchill Downs (BetAmerica), DraftKings Sportsbook, FanDuel Sportsbook, Rush Street Interactive and William Hill.
 Supported Michigan sports betting legislation.

 (Four Winds Casinos in Dowagiac, Hartford and New Buffalo)

 Opened sportsbooks at each Michigan casino in July 2020.
-The tribe also operates at Four Winds Casino in South Bend, IN.
-Sports betting is permitted in Indiana but its not up and running at Four Winds because a change needs to be made with the tribe’s compact with the state.
+The tribe also operates at Four Winds Casino in South Bend, Indiana.
+Sports betting is permitted in Indiana, but it’s not up and running at Four Winds because a change needs to be made with the tribe’s compact with the state.
 The tribe partnered with Kambi for online operations.

 (Soaring Eagle Casino & Resort, Mount Pleasant, and Saganing Eagles Landing & Hotel, Standish)

 Soaring Eagle sports bar Ascend will have 10 betting kiosks installed.
 There also will be kiosks at the Soaring Eagle Slot Palace across the street from Soaring Eagle in Mount Pleasant.
 At Saganing Eagles Landing in Standish, the Creekside Lounge will become a sportsbook.
 The tribe has not yet announced a partner for the venture.
 The retails sportsbooks are slated to open in mid-January.
-Supported Michigan sports betting legislation.
+The tribe supported Michigan sports betting legislation.

 (Kewadin Casinos in Christmas, Hessel, Manistique, Sault Ste.
 Marie and St. Ignace)

 Opened sportsbooks on Dec.
 14, 2020, partnering with GAN for retail sports betting and online casinos, along with Wynn Resorts.
-Wynn Sports and Wynn Online Casino should launch when online gambling comes live.
+Wynn Sports and Wynn Online Casino launched when online gambling comes live.
 All five locations partnered with WynnBet for the retail operations.